ManticoreGamesInc/platform-documentation/src/api/uiperkpurchasebutton.md

 In this example a player can click on a UI Perk Purchase Button (Client UI with Perk Net Reference), and will be given a certain amount of gems.
 These gems will be added to the player's resource, and also save in player storage so that the total gems persist between game sessions.

+The UI Perk Button doesn't need any client side Lua logic when a player clicks the button because Core handles this for you.

 ```lua
 -- Server script.
 Player storage enabled.
 -- The perk reference (repeatable).